OHIO-ECT/ECT-Git-Tutorial-1/GitHub-Auth.md

 10. Return to GitHub SSH keys page at https://github.com/settings/keys.
 Find the key titled "GitHub CLI" with a recent added date.
 Select the "Configure SSO" dropdown and then select "Authorize" for OHIO-ECT.

-11. Follow the Ohio University Single sign on process
+11. Follow the Ohio University Single sign on process.

 12. Configure Git user info with the following commands
 ```